-Surinder Toor is alternate for Colin Hood.
-He is Global Head of Asset Management, Infrastructure Investment Group at JP Morgan Asset Management.
-He has previously acted as a Director of SWS and is currently a Director of the Greensands Companies and SWC.
-The Greensands Companies and SWC may have overlapping interests with those of SWS.
+Peter Antolik is alternate for Surinder Toor.
+He is an Executive Director at JP Morgan Asset Management.
+He is currently a Director of the Greensands Companies and SWC, which may have conflicting interests with those of SWS.

-Jaron Yuen is alternate for Paul Moy.
-He is Infrastructure Investment Executive at UBS Infrastructure and Private Equity.
-He is currently a Director of the Greensands Companies, which may have overlapping interests with those of SWS.
+Bronte Somes is alternate for Paul Moy.
+She is an Infrastructure Investment Executive at UBS Infrastructure Asset Management.
+She is currently a Director of the Greensands Companies, which may have conflicting interests with those of SWS.